 Authorship credit should be based only on (1) substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; (2) drafting the article or revising it critically for important intellectual content; and (3) final approval of the version to be published.
 Conditions 1, 2, and 3 must all be met.
 Acquisition of funding, the collection of data, or general supervision of the research group, by themselves, do not justify authorship, nor does the fact of being in sole charge of the clinic or department in which the article was prepared.
 Such contributions should be listed as acknowledgements.

 The authors' form should be signed by the corresponding author.
-By their signature the authors will also have to certify that neither this manuscript, nor any other with substantially similar content by one or more of the same authors, has been published, accepted or is currently being assessed by another journal with a view to publication.
-Any conflict of interest should be indicated on the form and during the online submission process.
+Any funding sources or other financial or personal relationships of any of the authors in connection with the submitted manuscript should be indicated on the form as well as during the online submission process.
+By his signature the corresponding Author will also have to certify that neither this manuscript, nor any other with substantially similar content by one or more of the same authors, has been published, accepted or is currently being assessed by another journal with a view to publication.

 EMH Swiss Medical Publishers Ltd. is a member of CrossCheck, a service offered by CrossRef and powered by iThenticate software. iThenticate is a plagiarism screening service that verifies the originality of content submitted before publication. iThenticate checks submissions against millions of published research papers, and billions of web content.
 Authors, researchers and freelancers can also use iThenticate to screen their work before submission by visiting www.ithenticate.com.